colmap/colmap/doc/tutorial.rst

 Tutorial
 ========

+This tutorial covers the topic of image-based 3D reconstruction by demonstrating the individual processing steps in COLMAP.
+If you are interested in a more general and mathematical introduction to the topic of image-based 3D reconstruction, please also refer to the `CVPR 2017 Tutorial on Large-scale 3D Modeling from Crowdsourced Data <https://demuc.de/tutorials/cvpr2017/>`_.

-3D reconstruction from images traditionally first recovers a sparse representation of the scene and the camera poses of the input images using Structure-from-Motion.
+Image-based 3D reconstruction from images traditionally first recovers a sparse representation of the scene and the camera poses of the input images using Structure-from-Motion.
 This output then serves as the input to Multi-View Stereo to recover a dense representation of the scene.